alovajs/alovajs.github.io/docs/08-advanced/04-middleware.md

   }
 });

-// When an error is thrown after the request, the request will be sent useRequest(todoList, {
+// After request is success, global and request-level onError will be triggered at the same time.
+If the request is sent through `method.send`, the promise instance of rejection will be returned useRequest(todoList, {
   async middleware(_, next) {
     await next();